tesseract-ocr/tessdoc/FAQ.md

 or similar.
 If you are running Tesseract 4, you can use the "fast" models.

+Tesseract 4 also uses up to four CPU threads while processing a page, so it will be faster than Tesseract 3 for a single page.
+If your computer has only two CPU cores, then running four threads will slow down things significantly and it would be better to use a single thread or maybe a maximum of two threads!
+Using a single thread eliminates the computation overhead of multithreading and is also the best solution for processing lots of images by running one Tesseract process per CPU core.
+Set the maximum number of threads using the environment variable `OMP_THREAD_LIMIT`.
+To disable multithreading, use `OMP_THREAD_LIMIT=1`.

 ## Windows: tesseract closes automatically right after launching

 Tesseract is a command line program, so you need to run it from the [command line](http://commandwindows.com/).
 If you need a program with a graphical interface, there are several available from the [3rdParty](https://github.com/tesseract-ocr/tesseract/wiki/User-Projects-%E2%80%93-3rdParty) page.